Ipod-Na-no/TheBotBible/docs/rules.md

 - 16.00 ounces
 - 453.59 grams.

-_We will be using a gram scale at events.
+_OBL will be using a gram scale at events.
 454g is the maximum allowed weight._

 ### Safety:
 - All Robots must have a light easily visible from the outside of the robot that shows its main power is activated.